ImRTon/Mask-RCNN/README.md

 # Mask-RCNN
 > implemented by ImRTon

-> PyTorch, Lightning
+> PyTorch, Detectron2
-> COCO RLE format
+> Dataset in COCO format